 Barrister, Lead Counsel & Co-Head of Chambers

-Through representation of international development companies facing sanctions proceedings Neil has acquired a thorough understanding of the workings of the Multilateral Development Banks (the MDBs) including the World Bank Group, the African Development Bank, the Asian Development Bank, the European Bank of Reconstruction and Development, the European Investment Bank.
+Neil is regularly instructed in cases involving the sanctions proceedings of the Multilateral Development Banks (the MDBs) including the World Bank Group, the African Development Bank, the Asian Development Bank, the European Bank of Reconstruction and Development and the European Investment Bank.

-Where required under a Negotiated Resolution Agreement he will undertake high quality investigation of the company’s books and records to a standard that will meet and even surpass the requirements of the Multilateral Development Banks and enhance the client’s standing within those organisations.
-Equally Neil has the experience and knowledge of the Multilateral Development Banks’ requirements on compliance processes, such as the World Bank Groups Integrity Compliance Guidelines, enabling him to produce and help to implement bespoke Integrity Compliance Programs for companies that may have fallen behind the current best practices in compliance.
+Working under settlements agreed by a Negotiated Resolution Agreement he conducts confidential and secure red flag reviews of the company’s books and records which often lead to full internal investigations to the standards required by the Multilateral Development Banks.
+Neil has experience and knowledge of the Multilateral Development Banks’ requirements on compliance processes, such as the World Bank Groups Integrity Compliance Guidelines, enabling him to produce and help to implement bespoke Integrity Compliance Programs for companies that may have fallen behind the current best practices in compliance.

-Whenever a company suspects it may be subject to investigation by one or more of the Multilateral Development Banks then whenever appropriate Neil will, if so instructed, pro-actively enter confidential dialogue with the anti-corruption offices of the Multilateral Development Banks to the best advantage of the company.
 Neil has seasoned negotiating skills used to minimise the risks or damage of debarment and referral to national prosecutorial offices such as the United States Department of Justice and the UK Serious Fraud Office.
 Where necessary he will also advise on the Bribery Act 2010 and money laundering implications under the Proceeds of Crime Act 2002.
 In addition to self-referral Neil is also able to advise clients on the benefits of immunity agreements with the Multilateral Development Banks and programmes such as the World Bank’s Voluntary Disclosure Programme.
 He also acts as a Monitor of Integrity Compliance Programs and is currently engaged as a Monitor on behalf of a client at the Asian Development Bank.

 Neil is direct access qualified and accepts instructions from companies and executives directly or through a solicitors firm should the client so choose.